-Find a spot and be patient.
+Find a Spot and Be Patient

-This photography concept could also be extended to the recording of places that have great potential for future use at another time — like an unusual place for a wedding photo, a hiking trail in the spring or a construction site in a city.
+This photography concept could also be extended in street photography to focus on the recording of places and images that have great potential for future use at another time — like an unusual place for a wedding photo, a hiking trail in the spring or a construction site in a city.

 Above: At a smaller church on the back side of a market in ChiChi Guatemala known for its Mayan heritage I saw a fire burning.
 I knew that something would come along and interact with the fire.
-Taking a rest I waited and sure enough a woman came by to light her incense and begin her Mayan prayers.
+Taking a rest I waited and sure enough, a woman came by to light her incense and begin her Mayan prayers.

-Last is to turn around.
-We don’t have eyes in the back of our head so we must use our feet.
-As photographers there are so many things you can control, but we still capture what is presented although sometimes doing we attempt to manipulate it to our creative passions.
+Our next street photography tip is to turn around.
+We don’t have eyes in the back of our heads so we must use our feet to take great images.
+As street photographers, there are so many things you can control, but we still capture what images are presented although sometimes we attempt to manipulate it to our creative passions.

 Above: In Lake Atitlan Guatemala there are markets galore selling colorful items to tourists.
-But with a little exploration just beyond the market there were a few ladies actually making the material on traditional looms.
+But with a little exploration just beyond the market, there were a few ladies actually making the material on traditional looms.
 This young girl was learning from her grandmother.
 Don’t be afraid to go beyond the main street and discover something new.

-Shooting with your feet ensures that you are making full use of photographic techniques, not just the ones on your camera.
-All that fancy stuff and buttons are really important to learn, it is after all what you pay for, but getting that fancy camera and lens in the right position must be done by moving around.
+Shooting with your feet ensures that you are making full use of your techniques as a photographer, not just the ones on your camera.
+All that fancy stuff and buttons are really important to lear to a street photographer, it is after all that you pay for, but getting that fancy camera and lens in the right position must be done by moving around.